sparkflows/sparkflows-docs/docs/user-guide/quick-start/5-execute-workflow.rst

 Executing a workflow involves the following steps:

-- *Go to the Project page where you want to execute the workflow*
+- *Go to the project page where you want to execute the workflow*
 - *Click the 'Workflows' tab*
 - *Click on the play button*
 - *Specify the parameter(if any)*